eriqsp/eriqsp/README.md

 My name is Erick and I am currently pursuing the data science career path.

-I like to build things that are useful to me, and could be useful to others as well.
+I like to build things that are useful (or at least interesting) to me, and could be useful to others as well.

 My main tech stack contains Python, SQL and HTML.
 I also have some experience using Docker, n8n and AzureDevOps.